What is Generative Engine Optimization (GEO)? 2026 Guide

 Content Structure

-SEO values long-form comprehensive content that covers topics thoroughly, often using thousands of words.
-GEO values the same comprehensive content but requires it to be semantically chunked—organized so AI can extract specific facts without surrounding context.
+SEO values long-form, in-depth content that covers topics thoroughly, often using thousands of words.
+GEO values the same in-depth content but requires it to be semantically chunked—organized so AI can extract specific facts without surrounding context.
 Both approaches can coexist in the same content.

 When to Use Each (or Both)